 The Marseille man scored a fine goal and added two assists in a virtuoso display as Didier Deschamps' men ran out comfortable winners in Paris

-Goals from Olivier Giroud and the inspired Mathieu Valbuena either side of half-time were essential for Didier Deschamps’ side, who struggled to break down obstinate opponents for long periods of the opening 45 minutes.
+Goals from Olivier Giroud and the inspired Mathieu Valbuena immediately either side of halftime were essential for Didier Deschamps’ side, which struggled to break obstinate opponents for long periods of the opening 45 minutes.
 Franck Ribery added a fine third for les Bleus before Aleksandr Kobakhidze pounced to score a consolation.

 Marseille star Valbuena was to the fore of many of the hosts’ best moves, and it was his free kick that produced the opening goal for Giroud in first-half stoppage-time.
 His delivery was met by a textbook header from the Arsenal forward that picked out the corner of the net.

 It took only moments after the restart for the home side to add to its tally.
 Giroud and Ribery combined down the left to set up Valbuena to smash home a terrific shot into the roof of the goal.

 Quarter of an hour later it was Ribery’s turn to score from a Valbuena pass.
 The Marseille man showed his confidence with a superb crossfield ball that was fired in at the near post by his former teammate at Stade Velodrome, who easily beat Zurab Khizanishvili.

 When Valbuena was withdrawn to be rested for Tuesday’s match against Spain, France allowed its concentration to slip, and Kobakhidze clinically shot home after a lapse from Mamadou Sakho following a Ucha Lobjanidze cross.